ChateauClaudia-Labs/apodeixi/README.md

 the Apodeixi configuration file to use.
 The configuration file must be called ApodeixiConfig.toml

 An example configuration (for testing purposes) is included in the distribution, referencing a test database external to the distribution.
-This example illustrates setting of the environment varialble to that sample configuration:
+This example illustrates setting of the environment variable to that sample configuration:

 export APODEIXI_CONFIG_DIRECTORY="C:/Users/aleja/Documents/Code/chateauclaudia-labs/apodeixi/project/src/apodeixi/testing_framework/config"

+For interactive testing, it is sometimes convenient to set up a UAT environment, with its dedicated configuration file, and point Apodeixi to it, as in this example:

+export APODEIXI_CONFIG_DIRECTORY="C:/Users/aleja/Documents/Code/chateauclaudia-labs/apodeixi/UAT_ENV"

 # Using a sandbox in the CLI